TweakStyle/documentation/3-CREATE-A-PROJECT.md

   - Preview html files
     - Double click on html files or drag it to a preview tab or right click > "Preview"

-[^1]: We're considering the implementation of a "Create project from template" feature that would make creating projects from scratch much easier.
+[^createfromtemplate]: We're considering the implementation of a "Create project from template" feature that would make creating projects from scratch much easier.
-[^2]: You can also do it in explorer/finder.
+[^openinexplorer]: You can also do it in explorer/finder.
 Right click on the project or directory and click on "Open in explorer/finder"
-[^3]: TweakStyle does not handle yet dragging files from a directory to another or from explorer/finder to workspace.
+[^copypastedrag]: TweakStyle does not handle yet dragging files from a directory to another or from explorer/finder to workspace.

 ### From existing files on your computer
   - Add the project to workspace